kstenerud/concise-encoding/ce-structure.md

 #### User-Controllable Limits

-The codec **MUST** allow the user to control various limits and ranges, with sane defaults to guard against DOS attacks:
+The codec **MUST** allow the user to control the following limits and ranges, with sane defaults to guard against DOS attacks:

  * Maximum object count overall
  * Maximum object count in a container